oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/kernel_args_restrict/README.md

 ### Discussion of Results

 The throughput observed when running the kernels with and without the `kernel_args_restrict` attribute should reflect the difference in loop II seen in the reports.
 The ratios will not exactly match because the loop IIs are estimates.
-An example ratio (compiled and run on the Intel&reg; Programmable Acceleration Card (PAC) with Intel Arria&reg; 10 GX FPGA) is shown.
+An example ratio (compiled and run on the Intel® Programmable Acceleration Card (PAC) with Intel Arria® 10 GX FPGA) is shown.

 |Attribute used?  | II | Kernel Throughput (MB/s)
 |:--- |:--- |:---